Prevention committee

 Prevention Committee Chair: Murat Gultekin

-Marc Arbyn, Nicolo Bizzarri, Kimon Chatzistamatiou, Mihaela Grigore, Reda Hemida, Elmar Joura, Vesna Kesic, Maria Kyrgiou, Claudia Marchetti, Mario Preti
+Frederic Amant, Marc Arbyn, Nicolo Bizzarri, Kimon Chatzistamatiou, Daniela Fisherova, Mihaela Grigore, Reda Hemida, Elmar Joura, Vesna Kesic, Maria Kyrgiou, Claudia Marchetti, Zoltan Novak, Mario Preti, Jalid Sehouli

 All Prevention Committee webinars are available on the eAcademy portal